Jimmy Maxwell (bandleader)

-James Maxwell (born August 30, 1953 – February 29, 2024) often referred to as Jimmy, was a musician and band leader who has performed and conducted from coast to coast in the United States.
-Jimmy has been the band for top social functions in New Orleans since 1981.
-From 1985 to 1989, Jimmy was partners with Peter Duchin, the famed society band leader from New York City and together they produced events involving sound, lighting, staging and even decor.
+James Maxwell (August 30, 1953 – February 29, 2024) was an American musician and bandleader who performed and conducted across the United States.
+He led bands at top social functions in New Orleans from 1981.
+From 1985 to 1989, he was partners with Peter Duchin, the famed society bandleader from New York City, and together they produced events involving sound, lighting, staging and decor.

 Early life and education

 Maxwell was born in New Orleans, son of Edward Maxwell, who played drums with the Rene Louapre Society Orchestra from 1950 up until joining Jimmy in 1981.
 His mother was a professional singer.
 Maxwell was taken as a youngster to hear many jazz, pop and classical artists at local clubs and concert halls.

 He began by studying drums and percussion at the age of 8 in the school band.
 By the age 12, Maxwell was studying piano with Guy Bernard, a music professor at Loyola University New Orleans.
 Later in his teenage years he was "band boy" for Rene' Louapre's Society Orchestra and would set the music stands, lights, and arrangements for the orchestra on a nightly basis.
 As well as acting as bartender for the band, he occasionally subbed on drums or piano to relieve fellow musicians.